 - 1997.
 Active; focal plane 72 ft (22 m); continuous white light.
 49 ft (15 m) lantern centered on a hexagonal wood 2-story house, built in the style of a Chesapeake Bay cottage screwpile lighthouse.
 House painted white with a red pyramidal roof.
-No ground-level photo available, but Google has a good aerial view.
+No ground-level photo available, but Google has a good aerial view; trees mostly hide the building in Google's street view.
 The lighthouse was for sale for $1.3 million in late 2011.
 Located on the south bank of the Ohio River across the street from the Captain's Quarter's Yacht Club at Harrod's Creek; this is directly across the river from Utica, Indiana.
 Site and tower closed (private residence), but the lighthouse can be seen easily from the street, the river, and the opposite shore.
 Owner/site manager: private.

 - Cincinnati Water Intake Pier

 - 1907.
 Active; focal plane about 100 ft (30.5 m); two red flashes every 6 s.
 100 ft (30.5 m) round stone tower with a "dunce cap" conical roof, attached to an oblong stone pump house and built atop a stone pier.
 The pier is connected to the Kentucky shore by a steel truss bridge.
 The light is displayed from a short mast next to the chimney of the building.
 The pump house, still in service, delivers water through a tunnel under the river to a purification plant on the Ohio shore.
 A photo by Dave Michaels is at right, a distant view is available, and Google has a good aerial view.
 Located on the riverfront Mary Ingles Highway (KY 8) in Fort Thomas.
 Site and tower closed.
 Owner/site manager: Greater Cincinnati Water Works.
 USCG 5-25850.